 - Municipal Fees

-However, free zone companies with qualified income are exempt from this tax as per Federal Decree-Law No. 47 of 2023 of the UAE Commercial Companies Law.
-Non-qualifying income, on the other hand, must pay a 9% corporate tax on profits exceeding AED 375,000.
+However, free zone companies with qualifying income are exempt from this tax under Federal Decree-Law No. 47 of 2022 on the Taxation of Corporations and Businesses.
+Non-qualifying income, on the other hand, is subject to a 9% corporate tax on profits exceeding AED 375,000.

 Before we get into how to calculate this, you need to understand what qualifies as a qualifying and non-qualifying free zone person or income.